Best Organic Baby Formula: 2021 Buyers Guide

 Cow’s milk is by far the most common base for organic formula.

 Most organic cow’s milk formulas are made with skimmed milk that has been supplemented with a blend of organic vegetable oils to achieve a fatty acid profile similar to breast milk.
+Holle PRE and Kendamil Organic use whole milk recipes.
+Whole milk recipes are exceptional because with using the full cream of the milk, it contains naturally occurring MFGM (Milk Fat Globule Membrane) – a critical component within breast milk linked to improved cognitive development in infants.
 Vitamins and minerals are also added in quantities that correspond to the correct stage of infant development.

 One of the major differences between cow’s milk and breast milk is the proportion of whey and casein proteins.
 Although mature breast milk contains about 60% whey proteins and 40% casein proteins, cow’s milk contains 20% whey and 80% casein.
-Since casein proteins are larger and harder for babies to break down, this can lead to digestive difficulties such as bloating and gas, especially for young babies.
+Since casein proteins circle and take longer to metabolize, this can lead to digestive difficulties such as bloating and gas, especially for young babies.
 Many formula manufacturers compensate for this by adding additional whey to their cow’s milk formulas.
+Some of our popular European formula brands such as Kendamil Organic have a whey/casein ratio of 60/40 in Stage 1 and 40/60 in Stage 2.
+This gradual change is designed to reflect the natural changes in breast milk and helps prepare your little one for weaning.

 Goat’s Milk Formula